ashwinbittu/manageinfra/README.md

 Following are the output values after running the script:

-1. List of thre 3 Instance IDs and its Names
+1. List of three 3 EC2 Instance IDs and its Names
 2. Map value of the Key Name, its Private and Public Keys.

 <p align="right">(<a href="#top">back to top</a>)</p>